Floor diagrams and enumerative invariants of line bundles over an elliptic curve: Vertical floor diagrams

+where $\sigma_1(n)=\sum_{d|n}d$.
 We then make the product over all the floors to reconstruct all the tropical curves.
-Notice that if a bounded edge $e$ is unmarked, it splits the component of $\Gamma\backslash h^{-1}(\P)$ to which it belongs in a bounded component, and a component with a unique unbounded end.
-Thus, its position is fixed (up to a $w_e$-torsion element) by the bounded component, and it behaves like a marked edge for the unbounded component.
-Finally, making the product of the quantities over the floors, we get: \begin{itemize}[label=-] \item the product of all the $m(\F)$, \item a marked bounded edge $e$ is adjacent to two floors, thus we multiply by $w_e^2$. \item an unmarked bounded edge is adjacent to two floors, it behaves like a free unbounded end for one of them, hence a factor $w_e^2$ coming from the multiplicities of the adjacent vertices, and as a non-fixed end for one of the adjacent floors, an additional factor $w_e$, as present in equation (\ref{equation floor multiplicity}). \item a marked unbounded end is adjacent to only one floor, hence a contribution $w_e$. \item an unmarked unbounded end is adjacent to only one floor, and it is the unique unbounded unfixed end adjacent to it, hence a contribution of $w_e^2$. \end{itemize} We thus get the announced multiplicity.
+Finally, we get: \begin{itemize}[label=-] \item the product of all the $m(\F)$, \item a marked bounded edge $e$ is adjacent to two floors, thus we multiply by $w_e^2$. \item an unmarked bounded edge is adjacent to two floors, hence a factor $w_e^2$ coming from the multiplicities of the adjacent vertices, and as its position is only determined up to $w_e$-torsion, an additional factor $w_e$, as present in equation (\ref{equation floor multiplicity}). \item a marked unbounded end is adjacent to only one floor, hence a contribution $w_e$. \item an unmarked unbounded end is adjacent to only one floor, and its position is fixed up to $w_e$-torsion, hence a contribution of $w_e^2$. \end{itemize} We thus get the announced multiplicity.
 In the refined case, equation (\ref{equation floor multiplicity}) is replaced by